 Oats + Avocado + Honey

 For a natural way to exfoliate, try adding oats to your avocado mask, like this recipe from The Healthy Maven.
 A hydrating mask that's sure to become a staple during dry winter months, this simple recipe combines avocado, honey, and rolled oats.
-The anti-bacterial properties of honey blends with moisturizing avocado while soothing oats reduce redness.
+The anti-bacterial properties of honey blend with moisturizing avocado while soothing oats reduce redness.
 After letting the mask sit, remove by rubbing in small circles on the face to allow the oats to gently remove dry skin.

 Lemon + Avocado + Turmeric + Yogurt

 This avocado face mask by Naive Cook Cooks looks good enough to eat, but it's the benefits of its four simple ingredients that really have our attention.
 Blogger Amishi adds yogurt and lemon juice to diminish dark spots, and turmeric lends the mask antiseptic qualities.
 Amishi keeps hers refrigerated in a tightly sealed jar that lasts a full week, or about five to six treatments.

 Up next, read on for eight face masks for dry skin that keep skin quenched.